Hyukjoo-Lee/Hyukjoo-Lee.github.io_previous/_posts/2022-03-28-JavaScript_Basic_React.markdown

   - 1. Type of element; usually a string which represents an HTML element or a tag (e.g. h1 element)
   - 2. Object containing any attributes and value you want to give the element; can pass an empty object, or the value null.
-  - 3. Contents or children of the element e.g. <h1> It could also be more elements created by React.createElement </h1>
+  - 3. Contents or children of the element

 - React does not create actual DOM; it is an object representation of a DOM node
 - It has several properties like key, props, and ref
   - props는 property의 약자로, 부모에게 받아온 데이터를 뜻 함